ahmetb/cloud-run-faq/README.md

 ### How to connect IPs in a VPC network from Cloud Run?

-Cloud Run **now has beta support** for "VPC Access Connector".
+Cloud Run **now has beta support** for "Serverless VPC Access".
 This feature allows Cloud Run applications to be able to connect private IPs in the VPC (but not the other way).